 5.01.
 Covenant to Pay Assessments; Lien.
 Every Owner of a Lot shall be obligated to pay to the Association such annual and special assessments as may be levied by the Association pursuant to the provisions of this Declaration.
 Any such assessment levied against a Lot remaining unpaid for a period of thirty days or longer shall constitute a lien upon that Lot when the Association files a claim of lien in the office of the Clerk of Superior Court of Ashe County.
 The lien provided for herein, upon filing, shall be prior to all other liens and encumbrances on a Lot except (a) liens and encumbrances (specifically including without limitation any mortgage on the Lot) recorded before the docketing of the claim of lien and (b) liens for real estate taxes and other governmental assessments and charges against the Lot.
 The lien may be enforced by foreclosure pursuant to Section 47-3-116 of the Act or in any other manner allowed by law.

 5.02.
 Personal Obligation.
-Each annual or special assessment, together with any late charges, interest, collection costs, and reasonable attorneys' fees, shall be the personal obligation of the owner of the Lot at the time such assessment was levied.
+Each annual or special assessment, together with any late charges, interest, collection costs, and reasonable attorneys' fees, shall be the personal obligation of the Owner of the Lot at the time such assessment was levied.
 If more than one Person held an ownership interest in the Lot at such time, the personal obligation to pay such assessment shall be both joint and several.
 The personal obligation for delinquent assessments shall pass to such Owner’s heirs and personal representative, but shall not pass to such Owner’s assigns unless expressly assumed by them.
 Such assumption shall not relieve an Owner of his or her obligation.
 No Owner may exempt himself from payment of assessments by waiver of use or by non-use of the Common Elements or by abandonment or leasing of his or her Lot.

 5.03.
 Purpose of Assessments.
-The assessments levied by the Association shall be used to pay the costs and expenses which the Association shall incur in connection with the performance of its duties and responsibilities under the Management Documents and the Act and for all other purposes allowed or allowable to the Association under the Management Documents and the Act, including, but not limited to, the maintenance, repair and reconstruction any streets, sidewalks and parking areas, if any, situated on the Common Elements, the cost of repairs, replacements and additions, the cost of labor, equipment, materials, management and supervision, the payment of taxes and public assessments assessed against the Common Elements, the procurement and maintenance of insurance in accordance with this Declaration, the employment of attorneys to represent the Association when necessary, the provision of adequate reserves for the replacement of capital improvements including, and any other major expense for which the Association is responsible, and such other needs as may arise.
+The assessments levied by the Association shall be used to pay the costs and expenses which the Association shall incur in connection with the performance of its duties and responsibilities under the Management Documents and the Act and for all other purposes allowed or allowable to the Association under the Management Documents and the Act, including, but not limited to, the maintenance, repair and reconstruction of streets, sidewalks and parking areas, if any, situated on the Common Elements, the cost of repairs, replacements and additions, the cost of labor, equipment, materials, management and supervision, the payment of taxes and public assessments assessed against the Common Elements, the procurement and maintenance of insurance in accordance with this Declaration, the employment of attorneys to represent the Association when necessary, the provision of adequate reserves for the replacement of capital improvements, and any other major expense for which the Association is responsible, and such other needs as may arise.
 Specifically excluded are maintenance and repair or items caused by the willful neglect of the Lot Owner.
 These expenses should be borne by the Lot Owner.

 5.04.
 Reserves.
-The Association shall establish and maintain an adequate reserve fund for the periodic maintenance, repair, and replacement of improvements to the Common Elements and those other portions of the Property which the Association may be obligated to maintain.
+The Association shall establish and maintain an adequate, as determined by a Reserve Study, reserve fund for the periodic maintenance, repair, and replacement of improvements to the Common Elements and those other portions of the Property which the Association may be obligated to maintain.